-and I think we ought to do something to help those sewing women to organize and join the eight-hour movement, because they work harder than anybody; these great tailor machines are very hard to work."
+Now, then, the Haymarket, what of it?
+I had been away to Cincinnati.
+I went to Cincinnati Saturday night, May 1.
+I spoke there Sunday morning or during the day, at a great labor demonstration, an eight hour demonstration, a picnic of the workingmen at Cincinnati.
+They sent for me to come down.
+I stayed there Sunday.
+I went to their grove Sunday night, and I started back to Chicago Monday night, reached here Tuesday morning, May 4, and went home about eight o'clock and saw my wife.
+I took a nap on the lounge.
+About ten o'clock she woke me, then she says to me, "We had a very interesting meeting last Sunday of the tailor girls, the sewing girls of Chicago, a large mass meeting.
+I spoke to them, addressed the meeting; they were anxious to organize, and I think we ought to do something to help those sewing women to organize and join the eight hour movement, recause they work harder than anybody; these great tailor machines are very ard to work."
 So ended the conversation.
-She showed me the importance of having a meeting called at once and doing something for the eight-hour movement for the girls.
+She showed me the importance or having a meeting called at once and doing something for the eight hour movement for the girls.
 Well, I went on my way down town and I went to Greif's Hall.
-All the halls were occupied; this was during the eight-hour strike.
+All the halls were occupied; this was during the eight hour strike.
 All the halls were occupied.
 A great many meetings were being held.
 I could get a hall nowhere else and the meeting was to be a business meeting anyway.
-It was not to be a general meeting, merely and take action and appoint a committee to get up hand bills and go and get some hall and so forth.
-That was all, so it did not require much; any ordinary room, any little room, anywhere, would have done for that, and the offices of the Arbeiter-Zeitung, at 107 Fifth avenue, suited that purpose; so I announced it in the News about 12 o'clock, I believe, and it was in the News in the afternoon of that day, not stating what the meeting was for, only it was important business.
-So at 8 o'clock-about half-past 7 that night my wife and Mrs. Holmes left my home at No. 245 West Indiana street, accompanied by my two little babes-you have seen them here, a little girl of five and a boy of seven, you have seen them in the court room often.
-It was a nice evening and we walked down town; we walked until we got to Randolph and Halsted street-however, in the afternoon, late in the afternoon, at the office of the Arbeiter-Zeitung, I learned that there was going to be a meeting at the
+It was not to be a general meeting, it was merely to appropriate money and take action and appoint a committee to get up hand bills and get some hall and so forth.
+That was all, so it did not require much; any ordinary room, any little room, anywhere, would have done for that, and the offices of the Arbeiter-Zeitung, at 107 Fifth avenue, suited that purpose; so I announced it in the News about twelve o'clock, I believe, and it was in the News in the afternoon of that day, not stating what the meeting was for, only it was important business.
+So at eight o'clock or about half-past seven that night-my wife and Mrs. Holmes left my home at No. 245 West Indiana street, accompanied by my two little babes-you have seen them here; a little girl of five and a boy of seven; you have seen them in the court room often.
+It was a nice evening and we walked down town; we walked until we got to Randolph and Halsted streets-however, in the afternoon, late in the afternoon, at the office of the Arbeiter-Zeitung, I learned that there was going to be a meeting at the Haymarket.
+But the meeting at No. 107 Fifth avenue had already been called, and I could not attend it: I could not go over there.
+At half-past seven I left home with my wife, Mrs. Holmes and the children.
+We got to Halsted street.
+Two reporters, seeing me, thought there was a chance to get an item and came over to me -the Times man and the Tribune man; I forget their names.